KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** Effix

-**Description:** Bao-Dur gets more than a little screwed.
-He can't wear robes because they never made a model for them with his mechanical arm cutout, and he can't wear heavy armor because they didn't make a model for that, either.
+**Description:** One of your companions, Bao-Dur, gets more than a little screwed by missing models.
+He can't wear certain clothing types because Obsidian didn't have time to make a model for him that fit a mechanical arm he has, and he can't wear heavy armor for the same reason.
 Especially with his stat distribution in mind, that makes him kind of garbage.
-This mod restores the ability to give him heavy armor, at least, which gives him at least a bit better utility.
+This mod restores the ability to give him heavy armor, which gives him at least a bit better utility.

 **Category & Tier:** Bugfix & Immersion / 2 - Recommended